 5. Workers who receive mooncakes as gifts from employers may be taxed for the value of the mooncake in some locations in China, according to China Daily.

 8. The variety of mooncakes has exploded in modern celebrations.
-They are now made in various colors and flavors with an array of nontraditional fillings.
+They're now made in various colors and flavors with an array of nontraditional fillings.
 For the past 20 years, Haagen-Dazs has made ice cream mooncakes, sold in China.
 Oreo also makes a version of mooncake, replacing the lotus paste fillings with flavors such as double chocolate or strawberry jam.

-9. In recent years, the mooncake supply has outpaced demand.
+9. In recent years, mooncake supply has outpaced demand.
 In 2017, more than 1.5 million mooncakes ended up uneaten and in the trash (along with 40 million glow sticks used during the celebration), according to The Standard.

 10. Chinese legend says that mooncakes helped overthrow the Mongolian empire in the 14th century.
 Revolutionaries spread a rumor about a deadly disease that could only be cured with mooncakes, reports Expatriate Lifestyle.
 When people cut into their mooncakes, they found a message with the date of the revolt — the 15th day of the eighth month of the year.